groue/CombineExpectations/README.md

 </details>

+:arrow_right: Related expectations: [completion], [recording].

 ### first

 `recorder.first` is a publisher expectation which waits for the recorded publisher to emit one element, or to complete.

-When waiting for this expectation, an error is thrown if the publisher fails before any element is published.
+:x: When waiting for this expectation, an error is thrown if the publisher fails before any element is published.

-Otherwise, the first published element is returned, unless the publisher completes before it publishes any element.
+:white_check_mark: Otherwise, the first published element is returned, unless the publisher completes before it publishes any element.

 For example: